One of the questions I get asked quite often either in classes or by email is how do you clean up after a soap making session.

 - Leave the dishes sitting around until the next day when they will have turned into soap.

 I often do several batches in a row so I tend to clean up right after a batch.
 I also don’t really like dirty dishes sitting around.
 If you’re cleaning up right after a batch you want to wipe as much raw soap as you can from containers, utensils…mixing buckets…etc. You really don’t want the raw soap to go down your drain.
-At this point…it’s really oilly and you know you’re not supposed to pour oil down the drains.
+At this point…it’s really oily and you know you’re not supposed to pour oil down the drains.
 I simply use paper towels and wipe out/off as much as possible.
-I’ve read some people use cloth towels, let them sit overnight and then wash the next day.
-I don’t really like this idea because if you superfat your soap it’s gonna get your washing machine a bit gunky.

 If I leave my dishes to sit overnight to turn to soap I still wipe out as much raw soap as possible so I’m not having to scrape off thick layers of soap the next day.